Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 Your character start with 2 physical stress boxes and 2 mental stress boxes.

-Characters with a Physique of 4 or 5, and therefore a {{cybernetic body}}, get an extra stress box for a total of 3 physical stress.
+Characters with a Physique of 4 or 5, and therefore a {cybernetic body}, get an extra stress box for a total of 3 physical stress.
 Characters with a Physique of 6 or 7, get 2 extra physical stress boxes for a total of 4.

 Characters with a Will of 4 or 5 get 1 extra mental stress box for a total of 3.